-The composer Wolfgang Amadeus Mozart (1756-91) crammed a prodigious number of compositions into his Vienna years (the last 10 of his life), along with the arrival of his six children and constantly changing Viennese addresses.
-It was in Vienna that many of his peaks were achieved, both personal and artistic.
-He wed his beloved Constanze Weber at St. Stephen's Cathedral in August 1782, and led the premieres of several of his greatest operas.
+The composer Wolfgang Amadeus Mozart (1756–91) crammed a prodigious number of compositions into the last 10 years of his life, of which he spent in Vienna.
+It was in Vienna that he experienced many of the high points of his life, both personal and artistic.
+He wed his beloved Constanze Weber (with whom he would have six children) at St. Stephen's Cathedral in August 1782, and led the premieres of several of his greatest operas.
 But knowing his troubled relations with his home city of Salzburg makes his Vienna sojourn an even more poignant one.

 Only the flint-hearted can stand in Vienna's Währingerstrasse and look at the windows behind which Mozart wrote those last three symphonies in the incredibly short time of six weeks in the summer of 1788 and not be touched.
 For this was the time when the Mozart fortunes had slumped to their lowest.
 "If you, my best of friends, forsake me, I am unhappily and innocently lost with my poor sick wife and my child," he wrote.
 And if one is inclined to accuse Mozart's fellow countrymen of neglect, they would seem to have made up for it with a vengeance.
 The visitor to Vienna and Salzburg can hardly ignore the barrage of Mozart candies, wine, beer, coffee mugs, T-shirts, baseball caps—not to mention the gilt statues and all the other knickknacks.
 Mozart, always one to appreciate a joke, would surely see the irony in the belated veneration.
-Today the places he lived in or visited are all reverently marked by memorial plaques.
+Today, places with which he is associated are all reverently marked with memorial plaques.